Jr. & Open for all

 Team to build own autonomous robot within the specified dimensions to achieve the maximum speed on the given track and reach the destination in minimum time.
 The robot must start behind the starting point and is considered to have crossed the finishing line if any part of the robot crosses it in a full lap of the course.
 The robot must follow the black line.
 The competition area has a special place defined for the robot’s operation (here after COMPETITION FIELD).

-The participating bots must be wireless and autonomus.
+The participating bots must be wireless and autonomous.
 It can be circular / Rectangular in style.
-Bot must fit inside a box of 20 centimeters length20 centimeters wide and 20 centimeters height at any point in time.
+The bot must fit inside a box 20 centimeters in length, 20 centimeters wide, and 20 centimeters in height at any point in time.
 Maximum weight should not be more than 5Kgs including battery, however, a tolerance of 5% in weight is acceptable.
 Participants need to ensure:

 • Batteries must be sealed, immobilized electrolyte type (gel cell, lithium, NiCad, or dry cells).